 Right on the historic square, Park Place is steps from shopping and dining.
 Through the year, festivals and events are held downtown, so this would be an optimal place to stay during those times.
 With undeniable homelike charm, rooms have a clean cut, fresh feel with wood style flooring and updated bathroom fixtures.
 The exterior is quaint—what you would expect in a little mountain town.
 Keep in mind, there is not an elevator, but it is only a couple of stories anyway.
 Enjoy perks like free wine, coffee and true hospitality.

 The Dahlonega Square Hotel and Villas (Prices & Photos)

-Whether you stay in the villas or the 12 room historic hotel, you’ll be met with lovely rooms and cozy amenities.
+Whether you stay in one of the 5 villas or 13 rooms in this historic hotel, you’ll be met with a lovely stay and cozy amenities.
 Plenty of 1800s ambiance is woven through the establishment, from hand-carved bars to chandeliers.
 Downtown is within walking distance, but you may find it hard to leave this beautiful property, especially now that there is a wine tour and tasting room.
 A breakfast basket put together by a local business is available upon request and can include everything from scones, yogurt, fresh fruit, coffee and juice.
 Boutique touches are everywhere.

 Barefoot Hills (Prices & Photos)